MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/retail-sdk-samples.md

 - Print special receipts.
 - Print additional warranty information on sale receipts.

-The following steps shows the HQ configuration and CRT code changes for the custom fields:
+The following steps shows the HQ configuration and CRT code changes for the custom fields.

 ## Configure Headquarters for custom fields